 This part requires more attention, and traders must meticulously follow the market by eyeballing the price inside the cloud.
 When the price is inside the cloud, there is a high possibility that the trend might reverse or bounce from that price point and continue in the direction of the previous trend.

 In the USDCHF chart above, I have highlighted the price point inside the cloud.
-The U.S. Dollar dipped against the Swiss Frank in this chart and tested the 0.898 resistance.
+In this chart, the U.S. Dollar dipped against the Swiss Frank and tested the 0.898 resistance.
 As a result, the 4-hour chart formed a Doji candlestick pattern inside the Ichimoku cloud, and consequently, the price of the trading instrument pulled back, and the bull market resumed.

-Please note that if the Swiss Frank could stabilize itself below the cloud against the U.S. dollar, the bull market would have been invalidated.
+Please note that the bull market would have been invalidated if the Swiss Frank could stabilize itself below the cloud against the U.S. dollar.
 Our analysts at FxNews use the Ichimoku Cloud in almost every article about market forecasts.
 We invite you to visit our technical analysis category to understand this indicator better in live examples.

 Finding Support and Resistance Levels